The focus of the tiger research initiated by HTF is on Bardiya National Park, Western Nepal.

 Indigenous animals such as gaur, blackbuck, nilgai and arna have become extinct or are only present in small numbers, like rhino and wild elephant.
 The deer community is diverse, as there are five different species (swamp deer, sambar, spotted deer, hog deer and barking deer).
 Only spotted deer (chital) is abundant and the most important prey animal for tiger.

-To read more about the research programmes click on:
+To read more about the research projects we have initiated in Bardiya National Park, click on: